cometchat/cometchat-uikit-react-native/README.md

 Version 4 CometChat UI Kits

 We’ve introduced a major update to our UI kits.
-Version 4 features a modular architecture that gives you enhanced flexibility to build and customize your web and mobile apps.[Visit our documentation](https://www.cometchat.com/docs/react-native-uikit-beta/overview) to read more about this.
+Version 4 features a modular architecture that gives you enhanced flexibility to build and customize your web and mobile apps.
+[Visit our documentation](https://www.cometchat.com/docs/react-native-uikit-beta/overview) to read more about this.
 <br/><br/>

 # CometChat React Native UI Kit